Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Bose QuietComfort 35 II offers one of the best options for a pair of traveling headphones thanks to its great sound quality and noise cancellation, not to mention a few additional amenities.

 Listening to music, or even gaming, sounds great; bass is at an optimal level without being obnoxious, but not as good as the MPOW H10, and foreground sounds are that much clearer.
-The sound quality on the Bose QuietComfort 35 II headphones, however, isn’t the top of the line of what Bose can output, but to be fair, it’s the features that the Bose QC35 II are better known for.
+The sound quality on the Bose QuietComfort 35 II headphones, however, isn’t the top of the line of what Bose can output, but to be fair, it’s the features that the Bose QC35 II is better known for.
 While options like the Sony WH-1000XM3 are available if you favor sound quality, the Bose QuietComfort 35 II is far more comfortable to wear, especially around the ears.

-These headphones are wireless in design, but you can switch from wired mode to an audio cable when the headphones die after about 20 hours.
+That being said, these headphones are wireless in design, but you can switch from wired mode to an audio cable when the headphones die after about 20 hours.

-Considering the QC 35 II are manufactured by Bose, you aren’t getting a cheap pair of headphones; these are quality built, and it shows.
+Considering the QC 35 II is manufactured by Bose, you aren’t getting a cheap pair of headphones; these are quality built, and it shows.
 These are clearly premium headphones from a premium brand like Bose.
 While the sound is of the highest quality compared to other Bose products, these aim to provide great sound quality, and make up for it with tons of features.

 Bose is known for making premium products, and the Bose QuietComfort 35 II isn’t any different, hence the expensive price tag.
 The sound quality is great—not amazing—and the really long battery life is necessary for long flights, not to mention canceling nearby sounds.
-With access to bonus features easily accessible with a press of a button, the Bose QC 35 II’s aim for portability and features with only a slight sacrifice to sound quality, but still outclasses most headphones in that department.
+With access to bonus features easily accessible with a press of a button, the Bose QC 35 II’s aims for portability and features with only a slight sacrifice to sound quality, but still outclasses most headphones in that department.

 Also why not check out: